pivotal/docs-tap/tanzu-build-service/tbs-about.hbs.md

-# Tanzu Build Service
+# Overview of Tanzu Build Service

-This topic provides you with an overview of VMware Tanzu Build Service.
+This topic provides you with an overview of VMware Tanzu Build Service in Tanzu Application Platform (commonly known as TAP).

 ## Overview